Datatypes

 • Reference types (string, table, function, thread, buffer and userdata) have a pointer to the heap.

-SLua quaternion, uuid and integer are derived from userdata and are reference types.
+• SLua quaternion and uuid are derived from userdata and are reference types.

 The format of the TValue is: